toralf/torutils/README.md

 If the rate exceeds a given limit (rule 2) then any further connection attempt is blocked for a given time.
 Otherwise subsquently (rule 3) few more connections are allowed up to a given maximum (rule 4).

+The limit _N_ of rule 4 is always a trade off of the likelihood of blocking _x-N_ Tor clients (_x_ > _N_) behind the same router connecting to the same Guard at the same time and the _N_ possible TLS connections for a DDoS attacker.

 ### Installation

 The instructions belongs to the IPv4 variant.
 They can be applied in a similar way for the IPv6 script.

-If the parsing of the Tor config (line [154](ipv4-rules.sh#L154)) doesn't work for you then:
+If the parsing of the Tor config (line [158](ipv4-rules.sh#L158)) doesn't work for you then:

-1. define the relay(s) space separated at the command line after `start`, eg.:
+1. define the relay(s) space separated at the command line after the keyword `start`, eg.:

     ```bash
     sudo ./ipv4-rules.sh start 1.2.3.4:443 5.6.7.8:9001
     ```

-1. -or- define them within the environment before starting the script, eg.:
+1. -or- define them within the environment, eg.:

     ```bash
     export CONFIGURED_RELAYS="3.14.159.26:535 1.41.42.13:562"